antixz1/MSMiniProject/README.md

 ```
  wget http://cab.spbu.ru/files/release3.15.4/SPAdes-3.15.4-Linux.tar.gz
 ```
-The [installation page](https://github.com/ablab/spades#sec2) has info for installing to other machines.
+The [installation page](https://github.com/ablab/spades#sec2) has info for installing to other machines, but this wrapper depends on Linux software

 The file should be extracted into your home directory using
 ```